ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/race-and-immigration.md

 - Privledged access to jobs, better working conditions, etc.
 - There is real meaning and benefit in being defined as white.
 - Recommending reading: *The Wages of Whiteness* by David R. Roediger
+- Whiteness becomes meaningful by exclusion from job markets.

 ## Famine Migration and the Legacy of Globalism and Colonialism